 It was sat at my desk conjuring up an imaginary bucket list entitled ‘Crazy Ways to Let Your Hair Down’ at work that I first came across the almighty Trolltunga.
 The insanity and daring nature of it all seemed to be utterly eclipsed by the sheer natural beauty that lied in wait to reward those who were brave enough to walk the troll’s tongue.
 It was one of those light bulb moments where I thought to myself, why am I sat writing about this epic feat like an all knowing prophet and not actually doing it?!
 Five months later, I was sat in departures eating a burger with my work-buddy, Kat, (who had never hiked something like this before – what an introduction?!) ready to fly to Bergen, Norway.

 Before arriving in Bergen, we had a plan.
 A solid plan at that.
-Sleep at the airport, pick up our hire car at 9am, make our way to a walk I’d seen online that passed by five waterfalls and then leisurely continue on to our campsite.
+Sleep at the airport, pick up our hire car at 9am, make our way to a hike I’d seen online that passed by five waterfalls before then leisurely continuing on to our campsite.
 Wrong.
 Instead, upon arriving in Bergen, it soon became clear that this was not the kind of airport where it was okay to sleep on the floor.
 Through fear of being asked to move on from our claimed floor territory several times throughout the night, we opted to stay in the Clarion across the road. £130 later, we had a room.
 A good night’s sleep actually turned out to be an incredibly sensible and adult idea, because what would follow could not have been survived on little to no sleep on a cold airport floor.
 So being in a country separated by fjords, obviously the most efficient way to get to where you need to be is by car….

 We turned up to collect our car and were thrilled at the fact we had been upgraded.
 However, what that really meant was our car was going to be changed to an automatic.
 You’d think this would make things easier, but having never driven an automatic or on the the right hand side of the road for that matter, it made for a pretty terrifying journey along the winding, mountainous roads, made up of hairpin bend after hairpin bend.
 The roads were only what seemed big enough for one and a half cars at any given time, meaning every time we passed a car I ground to a halt!